 The sites first motor sport event took place literally at the end of 1950 when on new years eve the Sam Collier 6 Hours race was held.
 It was not until 1952 that the first 12 hour race was held a the site. this race took place on March 15th.

 Ullman pulled of the ultimate Coup in convincing Formula 1 (as it was then) in to holding a race there and by 1959 Sebring was hosting the first U.S. Grand prix.
+This unfortunately due to various reason only lasted one year and the race was moved elsewhere.

 The 12 hours race continued at the track and has become one of the most iconic races in the sportscar world.